boratonAJ/Job-Recommendation-System/README.md

 I convert the JSON lists and dictionaries to command separate version (CSV).
 And then convert strings to lists and dictionaries.
 Although, the JSON data looks much like a dictionary that allow me to process the data using the keys and values and stored in memory via the use of Pandas libraries.

 ##### file structure in repository

 1. Dataset : The folder contain the two input files: JSON and CSV.
 The CSV makes easier to viualize the dataset in columns and rows.

 2. career_recommendation.ipynb: This file is a Jupyter notebook that explain in detail the methods and functions used in solving the challenge.
 The project used profile similarity measure, a simple approach implementation.

 3. career_dataAnalysis.ipynb: This is file is a Jupyter notebook that show how the data were extrapolated.

 #### Data Exploration

-In this task, I explored the JSON file using Jupyter notebook, and then import it into Python and work with it using Pandas.
-In this notebook, I attempt at solving all three questions of the data analysis challenge.
+Given the time and in this task, I explored the JSON file using Jupyter notebook, and then import it into Python and work with it using Pandas.
+Furthermore, I attempt at solving all three questions of the data analysis challenge.
 The following information show my approach in solving the challenge:

 1. I iterate over the data, by finding and counting words that are similar between descriptions and those that share more words, for example, I used the closest ones.

 2. For the recommendation, after finding the similar ones, I checked the current job title of source and compare with the corresponding job titles of the similar targets and then find the job title that is next.